| Home Earth

 Part of Libyaonline.com Network.

-Tripoli based airline which operated domestic services between Tripoli and Benghazi and international scheduled services to countries in Europe, Africa, Asia and the Middle East (site is down for maintenance).
+Tripoli based airline which operated domestic services between Tripoli and Benghazi and international scheduled services to countries in Europe, Africa, Asia and the Middle East.

 Libyan Arab Airlines